Helly groups: Preliminaries

 {\it If $y$ is a point on the side of $\Delta(x_1,x_2,x_3)$ with vertices $x_1$ and $x_2$ and $y'$ is the unique point on the line segment $[x'_1,x'_2]$ of the comparison triangle $\Delta(x'_1,x'_2,x'_3)$ such that $d_{2}(x'_i,y')= d(x_i,y)$ for $i=1,2,$ then $d(x_3,y)\le d_{2}(x'_3,y').$}

-The \catz property is also equivalent to the convexity of the function $f\colon[0,1]\rightarrow X$ given by $f(t)=d(\alpha (t),\beta (t)),$ for any geodesics $\alpha$ and $\beta$ (which is further equivalent to the convexity of the neighborhoods of convex sets).
+The \catz property is also equivalent to the convexity of the function $f\colon[0,1]\rightarrow X$ given by $f(t)=d(\alpha (t \ell_{\alpha}),\beta (t \ell_{\beta})),$ for any two geodesics $\alpha$ and $\beta$ of respective lengths $\ell_{\alpha}$ and $\ell_{\beta}$ (which is further equivalent to the convexity of the neighborhoods of convex sets).
 This implies that \catz spaces are contractible.
 Any two points of a \catz space can be joined by a unique geodesic.
 See the book \cite{BrHa} for a detailed account on \catz spaces and their isometry groups.

 A cube complex $X$ is \catz if $X$ endowed with the intrinsic $\ell_2$ metric is a \catz metric space.
 Gromov~\cite{Gr} characterized \catz cube complexes in a very nice combinatorial way: those are precisely the simply connected cube complexes such that the following \emph{cube condition} holds: if three $(k+2)$-dimensional cubes intersect in a $k$-dimensional cube and pairwise intersect in $(k+1)$-dimensional cubes, then they are all three contained in a $(k+3)$-dimensional cube.
 The cube condition is equivalent to the \emph{flagness condition} that states that the geometric link of any vertex is a flag simplicial complex.
 The $1$-skeletons of \catz cube complexes are precisely the median graphs~\cite{Chepoi2000,Roller1998}.